 Unless specifically set forth to the contrary, "Marathon Patent Group, Inc.," "we," "us," "our" and similar terms refer to Marathon Patent Group, Inc., a Nevada corporation, and its subsidiaries.
-Unless otherwise indicated, the per share information has been adjusted to reflect the four for one reverse stock split that went into effect on October 30, 2017 (the "Reverse Split").
+Unless otherwise indicated, the per share information has been adjusted to reflect the one for four reverse stock split that went into effect on October 30, 2017 (the "Reverse Split").